 Bimzelx is a monoclonal antibody belonging to a group of medicines called interleukin (IL) inhibitors.
 Monoclonal antibodies are proteins that recognize and bind specifically to certain proteins in the body.
-This medicine works by reducing the activity of two proteins called IL-17A and IL-17F, which are present at increased levels in diseases such as plaque psoriasis and psoriatic arthritis.
+This medicine works by reducing the activity of two proteins called IL-17A and IL-17F, which are present at increased levels in diseases such as plaque psoriasis, psoriatic arthritis and axial spondyloarthritis.